 A variable is categorical and can be divided into nominal or ordered.
 Nominal categoricals are what we usually think of as categorical in that you can’t compare different values of this categorical and make a statement about one being greater than or less than another.
 Ordered categoricals do have a sense of greater than or less than.

-It is important to consider that many variables can be interpreted to quantitive or categorical.
+It is important to consider that many variables can be interpreted to be either quantitive or categorical.
 For example, consider age in the form of number of years.
 This variable can be interpreted as quantitative and is often encoded as just a number.
 However, it can be encoded as a categorical without loss of information, as in the case when we make a variable designating if a child is 3 or 4 years old.
-Likert scales are a classic example of an ordered categorical variable; however, these are often re-encoded into 1-5 scales for the purposes of measure creation or aggregation despite the lack of rigor in ensuring that the difference between “Strongly Disagree” and “Disagree” is the same as “Disagree” and “Indifferent”.
+Likert scales are a classic example of an ordered categorical variable; however, these are often re-encoded into continuous scales for the purposes of measure creation or aggregation despite the lack of rigor in the impossibility of ensuring that, for example, the difference between “Strongly Disagree” and “Disagree” is the same as the difference between “Disagree” and “Indifferent”.
 Even unordered categorical variables like race can be thought of as quantitative using dummy variables.

 Dummy variables break up a single categorical variable into multiple different variables where each dummy variable corresponds to a specific possible value of the categorical variable.
 Dummy variables are typically coded with a value space of 0 or 1 for their convenient mathematical properties.
 It is typical for a variable with n possible values to create n new variables; however, creating n-1 variables contains the same amount of information.
 For example consider a categorical variable encoding the color options “Blue”, “Green” and “Orange”.
 This could be separated into n dummy variables, a Blue variable that is 1 if “Blue” and 0 if otherwise, a Green variable that is 1 if “Green” and 0 if otherwise, and an Orange variable that is 1 if “Orange” and 0 if otherwise.
 However, if we only include n-1 dummy variables, say by keeping only the Green and Blue dummy variables, we still know that the object is “Orange” if both Green and Blue are 0.